Originally the land for what is now the home of Maverick Distilling sat at the corner of the Maverick family homestead, just steps from the Alamo.

 The firm was renown for their bank buildings.

 Marble and iron carefully selected to enhance the architectural features of the building graced the floors and walls in the public spaces.
-Today the twenty seven foot windows continue to bathe the building with light, as the Maverick Whiskey team work diligently to bring back the great beauty of this majestic building.
+Today the twenty seven foot windows continue to bathe the building with light, as the Maverick Distilling team work diligently to bring back the great beauty of this majestic building.

 Other notable tenants of 115 Broadway included a group in 1939 who lead a recall effort of Mayor Maury Maverick, a relative of the current Maverick ownership.